DeVic256/codebook/README.md

 [![](https://www.codewars.com/users/DeVic256/badges/large)](www.codewars.com/r/zpbjkQ)

 This a collection of my solutions to different problems from different places.
+The purpose is to learn the Rust Programming Language while refreshing some skills.

 ## Table of Content